All insights

 AI-Driven Digital Transformation: From Feature to Architectural Multiplier

-Stage 3 - Platformization: shared AI services, evaluation pipelines, governance, AI woven into core workflows.
+Stage 3 - Platformization: AI becomes a shared organizational capability integrated into core workflows.

 What to build before the model